jruales/100DaysOfML/Log.md

 - http://www.r2d3.us/visual-intro-to-machine-learning-part-2/
 - Played a bit with a jupyter notebook doing some polynomial regressions with data of small sample size to experiment with overfitting

+**Thoughts**:
+- I still haven't found a proof that bias necessarily needs to go down when variance goes up and vice versa given a certain problem with a given sample size.
+Am I missing something?
+- The bias-variance decomposition seems to be framed as a regression problem with sum of squares loss.
+Is there such a decomposition for classification problems?
+What about for problems that don't have a square loss?

 ## Day 12: July 29, 2018
 **Today's Progress**:
 - Continued with A. Géron's book.
 Multilabel Classification, Multioutput Classification.
 Started Chaper 4 ("Training Models").
 Linear Regression: The Normal Equation, Computational Complexity.
 Jumped over the sections on Batch Gradient Descent, Stochastic Gradient Descent, and Mini-Batch Gradient Descent, because I had already gone through them (on day 6?).
 Continued with Polinomial Regression, Learning Curves, The Bias/Variance Tradeoff.